ioerror/highctidh/README.md

 To build we recommend:

-   sudo apt install gcc clang make build-essential python3-pytest
+   sudo apt install gcc clang make

 To build and install the shared library files using the "Correct-by-Construction" fiat-crypto portable C backend: